flaupretre/terraform-ssh-tunnel/README.md

 You cannot use passwords to open the SSH connection.
 So, every potential user must be registered on the bastion host along with the appropriate public key.
-In order to avoid this key management, an alternative is to share a key between authorized users but keeping a shared secret secure is also a complex task.
+In order to avoid this key management, an alternative is to share a key between authorized users but keeping a shared secret secure is quite complex.

 See below the default value for the 'ssh_cmd' input variable.
 These are the command and options used by default to launch the SSH client.
 You can change them if the default value does not